 Use a Spell Checker.
 There are a bunch of free online spell checkers out there and ignoring them wouldn't be a wise choice.
 Either after you’ve created your first draft or after multiple proofreading efforts, run it through a spell checker to see whether you have any mistakes on your document.
 Even a basic check (which is usually enough for a resume) could identify some things you might have missed during multiple proofreads.
 Please note, that no online checker will be sufficient alone; this tool should be used in addition to the things mentioned above.

 Get Some Help.
-If you are serious about your resume then you won’t feel awkward to ask for some help.
-Proofreading your resume several times and even reading it out loud cannot guarantee you won’t miss any mistakes.
+If you are serious about your resume then you won't feel awkward to ask for some help.
+Proofreading your resume several times and even reading it out loud cannot guarantee you won't miss any mistakes.
 The truth of the matter is that it is very difficult to spot mistakes in the text you have written.
 When you know and fully understand the message you’re trying to convey, you tend to scan things rather than carefully read what the text actually says.
 That is why we believe a second set of eyes can make a big difference in proofreading a resume.
 Ask your friend or a family member to look over what you have written.
 It is even better if you have a few people who would be willing to check it for you.
 The more people review it, the more chances you have to make it error-free.
 Another option is to hire a professional editor who will make sure you will be sending the best version of your resume.
 It is always better to choose the person/service that specializes in resumes and CVs.
-You can also check our editing services at Prime-Resume which assume more than just fixing spelling and grammar errors.
+You can also check our resume editing services - this is more than just fixing spelling and grammar errors.
 Such move can give you an advantage over other candidates for the job.

 Proofreading Is a Must